patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/pagination/pagination.md

 <img src="./img/full-pagination.png" alt="Example of full pagination" />

-**1. Items in view:** Allows the user to select the item count (number of listed items) per page.
+1. **Items in view:** Allows the user to select the item count (number of listed items) per page.

-**2. Full pager:** Supplies all necessary pagination options including page-back and page-forward, page-first and page-last, and a manual option to type in a desired page number.
+2. **Full pager:** Supplies all necessary pagination options including page-back and page-forward, page-first and page-last, and a manual option to type in a desired page number.

 Mobile full pagination in toolbar

 <img src="./img/mobile-pagination.png" alt="Example of pagination on mobile table view" width="375"/>

-**1. Items in view:** At this screen size, the top toolbar only shows the item count to indicate items currently in view.
+1. **Items in view:** At this screen size, the top toolbar only shows the item count to indicate items currently in view.
 It hides all other pagination controls.

-**2. Full pager:** Supplies the same pagination options as the desktop full pager, but in the bottom toolbar.
+2. **Full pager:** Supplies the same pagination options as the desktop full pager, but in the bottom toolbar.

 ### Compact pagination